 The amounts in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table reflect cash bonuses earned in connection with achievement of specific performance targets under the Corporate Incentive Plan ("CIP").
-For FY2021, the target bonuses as a percentage of base salary were set at 75% for Mr. Batten, 65% for Mr. Feiertag and 55% for Mr. Knutson.
-The CIP targets for the Named Executive Officers were based on a combination of EBITDA and free cash flow as well as on achievement of certain strategic objectives.
+For FY2024, the target bonuses as a percentage of base salary were set at 85% for

+Mr. Batten and 55% for Mr. Knutson.
+The CIP targets for the Named Executive Officers were based on a combination of net sales, EBITDA percentage of net sales, and inventory percentage of net sales as well as on achievement of certain strategic objectives.